By Nerea Boada, on 21 April 2021

 Identify Brand Advocates

 Some people just love to share about things they like and that includes brands.
-Through social listening you can identify people who are already raving about your products/services and reach out to them for collaboration.
-In some cases they might be industry influencers, which means you could offer to work with them for an influencer marketing campaign.
+Through social listening, you can identify people who are already raving about your products/services and reach out to them for collaboration.
+In some cases, they might be industry influencers, which means you could offer to work with them on an influencer marketing campaign.

 Social listening keeps you in the know about what moves your competitors are making.
 Perhaps they’re launching new products or campaigns.
 Perhaps they’re receiving lots of positive feedback or negative reactions.
 By keeping your ear to the ground you can adjust your strategies based on what’s happening with your competition.